GOP hopeful Curtis Sliwa sees the streets, subways as path to NYC mayor’s chair

 Mr. Sliwa said the Chelsea neighborhood is Exhibit A of what’s happening to the city as liberal leaders pursue bail reform and a softer approach to policing and quality-of-life issues.

 Home to the High Line, upscale Del Posto restaurant and Chelsea Market, folks in the coveted neighborhood have asked his Guardian Angels to patrol the streets.
-He said the homeless and emotionally disturbed cannot get their medicine or even find public bathrooms, due to COVID-19 lockdowns.
+He said the homeless and emotionally disturbed cannot get their medicine or even find a public bathroom, due to COVID-19 lockdowns.

-“It’s a bohemian place, so there’s a tolerance level here, but the tolerance was shaken to its core when the lockdown came, and all of a sudden there were encampments,” Mr. Sliwa said.
+“It’s a bohemian place, so there’s a tolerance level here, but the tolerance was shaken to its core when the lockdown came, and all of a sudden they were encampments,” Mr. Sliwa said.

 Mr. Sliwa’s platform includes “refunding the police,” rather than cutting their budget, and restoring anti-crime units that were shuttered.